lahonu/sfdc-photo-download/README.md

 ```
 You will now see a (venv) marker at the beginning of your line which indicates you are in the virtual environment.

-Now that you are working in the virtualenv, change directories into the application root folder and install the project dependencies.
+Now that you are working in the virtualenv, change directories into the sfdc-photo-download-1.1 (this will now be referred to as the _application root folder_) and install the project dependencies.
 ```
-cd sfdc-photo-download-1.0
+cd sfdc-photo-download-1.1
 pip install -r requirements.txt
 ```

 ### Edit the .env file
-This file contains the information specific to you - edit the following variables with the information gathered in the 'Pre Work' section.
+This file contains your personal information - edit the following variables with the information gathered in the 'Pre Work' section.
 ```
 SFDC_Token
 Dropbox_URL
 Local_Dropbox_Folder
 ```
+**Please note** - The \ character needs to be escaped - please enter it as follows:
+`C:\\Users\\username\\My_Project_Folder`

 #### Verify Setup

-If everything was successful, your project folder should now have the following structure:
+Your project folder should now have the following structure:
 ```
 My_Project_Folder
-├── sfdc-photo-download-1.0
+├── sfdc-photo-download-1.1
 │   ├── app
-│   │   ├── ──pycache──
 │   │   ├── static
 │   │   ├── templates
-│   │   ├── ──init──.py
+│   │   ├── __init__.py
 │   │   └── sfdc.py
 │   ├── .env
 │   ├── README.md
 │   ├── requirements.txt
 │   └── sfdc.py
-└── venv
+├── venv
 ├── Include
 ├── Lib
 ├── Scripts
 ├── pip-selfcheck.json
 └── pyvenv.cfg
 ```
-You can verify the application is working by running `flask run` in the application root folder and then visit `http://localhost:5000` in your browser.
+You can verify the application is working by running `flask run` in the application root folder (sfdc-photo-download-1.1) and then visiting `http://localhost:5000` in your browser.

 ## Using the Application
-To start the application, navigate to the application folder and activate your python environment.
+To start the application, navigate to the application root folder and activate your python environment.
 ```
 venv\Scripts\activate.bat
 ```

 Then, change into the project root folder.
 ```
-cd sfdc-photo-download
+cd sfdc-photo-download-1.1
 ```

 Lastly, run `flask run`.
 Open `http://localhost:5000` in your browser.